 10) Will Unplugging My Appliances Save Me Money?

-WI-Fi enable water sensors allow you to view your water consumption.
+WI-Fi enables water sensors to allow you to view your water consumption.
 If your app shows that there is a leaky faucet, you can turn off your main water supply from your phone.

-6) How Do Solar Panels Reduce Your Electric Bills?
+6) How Do Solar Panels Reduce Your Electric Bill?

 5) Get An Energy Audit

 An energy audit assesses how much energy your home consumes and helps you find solutions to make your home more efficient.
 It goes a long way to showing you specific trouble spots in your home that are energy sinks that if corrected, can lead to some monthly savings.

 I really do recommend hiring a professional to do a full assessment of your home.
 Depending on the size of your home, it will likely cost you along the lines of $300-500, but they’ll be able to paint a much bigger picture of your home’s efficiency (or lack of it).